MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-admin.md

 If the [user reported settings](submissions-user-reported-messages-custom-mailbox.md) are turned on and you've deployed supported methods for users to report messages (the [Microsoft Report Message or Report Phishing add-ins](submissions-users-report-message-add-in-configure.md), the [built-in Report button in Outlook on the web](submissions-outlook-report-messages.md#use-the-built-in-report-button-in-outlook-on-the-web), or [supported third-party reporting tools](submissions-user-reported-messages-custom-mailbox.md#options-for-third-party-reporting-tools)), you can see what users are reporting on the **User reported** tab on the **Submissions** page:

 - User reported messages that are sent to Microsoft only or to Microsoft and the [reporting mailbox](submissions-user-reported-messages-custom-mailbox.md) appear on the **User reported** tab.
-Admins don't need to submit these messages to Microsoft for analysis.
+Although these messages have already been reported to Microsoft, admins can resubmit the reported messages.
 - User reported messages that are sent only to the reporting mailbox appear on the **User reported** tab with the **Result** value **Not Submitted to Microsoft**.
 Admins should report these messages to Microsoft for analysis.

 In the Microsoft 365 Defender portal at <https://security.microsoft.com>, go to **Actions & submissions** \> **Submissions**.
 Or, to go directly to the **Submissions** page, use <https://security.microsoft.com/reportsubmission>.